Mt. San Antonio College to UCSD

 Does Mt.
 San Antonio College have a TAG agreement with UC San Diego?

-No — UC San Diego does not participate in the Transfer Admission Guarantee (TAG) program.
+No — UC San Diego does not participate in the Transfer Admission Guarantee program at all.
 TAG is only available at UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara, and UC Santa Cruz.
-For UCSD Biology, you compete through regular admission with no guaranteed pathway, so your GPA and completed coursework are everything.
+If you want a guaranteed admission option, you'll need to apply to one of those six campuses through TAG while also applying to UCSD in the regular cycle.

 Explore More